 While police can sometimes arrest people on the spot or immediately after a crime has been committed, such as in a situation where they have probable cause to make the arrest because they personally witness the commission of the crime, there is typically some sort of police investigation into the matter before an arrest is made.
 The length of such an investigation can vary greatly depending on many factors such as the availability of witnesses, DNA, and other evidence as well as the complexity of the criminal issues involved.
-Below, our experienced Philadelphia criminal defense lawyers at The Law Offices of Lloyd Long explain how a criminal investigation works, how long it might take, and what your rights are before and after an arrest.
+Below, our experienced Philadelphia criminal defense lawyers at The Liberty Law Team explain how a criminal investigation works, how long it might take, and what your rights are before and after an arrest.

 How Long Will a Philadelphia Criminal Investigation Last?